aresforblue-ai/honestly/backend-python/zkp/tests/README.md

 - All required fields are present
 - Values are within expected ranges
 - Circuit artifacts exist
+- If Node crashes or OOMs on level3 circuits, retry with `NODE_OPTIONS="--max-old-space-size=8192"` (Windows often needs this).

 ### "Verification fails"
 Ensure: